OpenTechStrategies/torque/DESIGN.md

 representation of the authorized data.
 This allows Torque systems to be the central data repository for projects, instead of just a consumer.

+You can use the published (to pypi) torqueclient if using python.

 ### Conditional override of LocalSettings Parameters

 Some of the [parameters](TorqueDataConnect/README) used by TorqueDataConnect